acteng/inspectorate_tools/manuals/route-check.md

 next two sections of this chapter describe how to score cycle and pedestrian movements respectively.

-In the JAT Check tab, the space for diagrams and entering scores in tables is organised in pairs, with each junction requiring two entries.
+In the JAT Check section, the space for diagrams and entering scores in tables is organised in pairs, with each junction requiring two entries.
 Firstly, you must assess the existing junction layout on the left, and then the proposed design on the right.
 The junction name only needs to be entered once for each pair (on the left) and it will automatically populate